 was aware of how to provide nondiscriminatory access and treatment to

+this patient but so many providers lack this capability.
 Another comment from anonymous I found brief, succinct and to the point, a good example:

 As a person of deep faith who believes that all of us no matter our